XDeFi-tech/docs-new/developers/extension-solana.md

 ### Solana Provider

-Similarly to the Phantom Provider, XDEFI Wallet provider exposes different methods in `window.solana` or `window.xfi.solana`
+Similarly to the Phantom Provider, Ctrl Wallet provider exposes different methods in `window.solana` or `window.xfi.solana`

 Below are the different functions exposed in the provider `window.solana` `window.xfi.solana`.

 #### `isXDEFI`

-`isXDEFI` returns true if the provider is XDEFI.
+`isXDEFI` returns true if the provider is Ctrl (fka XDEFI).

 #### `connect(): Promise<{publicKey: PublicKey}>`